 We have children (young adults) who are now serving the Lord, and reaching more people for Him than we ever could on our own.

-I think of my son who just got married, and is now working in a church.
+- Then there is my other son who got married and is now working in a church.

 What a thrill to see the outreach our family has, beyond what just my husband and I can do.